swysocki/swysocki.github.io/_posts/2022-01-02-docker-image-secrets-the-right-way.md

 This is **not** what the ARG instruction is for and the issues caused by its use are easy to demonstrate.

-Here is an example `Dockerfile` that demonstrates an attempt to use the `ARG` instruction to set a secret for use in a `curl` command.
+Here is an example `Dockerfile` that demonstrates using the `ARG` instruction to set a secret for use in a `curl` command.

 ```dockerfile